FE Exam Passing Score

 7. So Many Numbers, What to Do?

 The FE exam test is challenging but not impossible to clear.
-If you are retaking the exam, the interpretation of the diagnostic report will help you to identify your weak areas so you may work on them.
+If you are retaking the FE exam, the interpretation of the diagnostic report will help you to identify your weak areas so you may work on them.
 The more you practice, the more you will improve.
 Please use the manuals the NCEES® provides.
 These are the same manuals you will be given on exam day.
 Make sure that you are well-versed in using them.
+We have also covered a separate guide on the best FE review manuals you should check.

-The NCEES® process of scoring the FE (Fundamentals of Engineering) exam is quite different from what you may be used to seeing.
-The scores of your FE test are calculated using a ‘standard scale’ that eliminates all bias.
-This approach is why the test has such a high validity.
+The NCEES® criteria for FE Exam Passing Score is a little bit different than most people usually expect it to be.
+The exam scores are calculated via a ‘standard scale’ that eliminates all bias.
 The reliability of this testing method is also very high.
-The test intakes and the average FE exam passing scores are all subjective to the ability of the test takers.
+The test intakes and the average FE exam passing scores are all subjective to the complexity of the exam and the performance index of candidates.